al3xisxyz/al3xis-os/README.md

 To pursue this option, follow one of our [DIY guides](https://start9.com/latest/diy).

 ## ❤️ Contributing
-There are multiple ways to contribute: work directly on StartOS, package a service for the marketplace, or help with documentation and guides.
+There are multiple ways to contribute: work directly on Al3xisOS, package a service for the marketplace, or help with documentation and guides.
 To learn more about contributing, see [here](https://start9.com/contribute/).

 To report security issues, please email our security team - security@start9.com.

 ## 🌎 Marketplace
-There are dozens of services available for StartOS, and new ones are being added all the time.
+There are dozens of services available for Al3xisOS, and new ones are being added all the time.
 Check out the full list of available services [here](https://marketplace.start9.com/marketplace).
 To read more about the Marketplace ecosystem, check out this [blog post](https://blog.start9.com/start9-marketplace-strategy/)

 ## 🖥️ User Interface Screenshots